nosarthur/nosarthur.github.io/_posts/2019-07-10-gita-milestone2.md

 ## v0.1.4: add local and remote relationship color

-Another useful information item is the relationship between the local and remote branches.
+Another useful information is the relationship between local and remote branches.
 In this commit, we will encode it in the color of the branch name.
-The colors and their represented situations are
+The color codes are

 - white: local has no remote
 - green: local is the same as remote